Croatian History Museum

+History

 The museum was formed in 1940 as the Croatian National Historic Museum (Hrvatski narodni historički muzej), stemming from the former National Museum (Narodni muzej), which was formed in 1846 (see also Croatian Natural History Museum).

 The museum does not have a permanent display.
 Instead, it only holds temporary exhibitions due to lack of space.
 In order to remedy this problem, the building of the Zagreb Tobacco Factory (Tvornica duhana Zagreb) was assigned to the museum in 2007, but as of 2015, the museum remains in Matoš Street.
 The museum building was damaged in the 2020 Zagreb earthquake and remains closed to visitors as of 2021.

 Collection

 The museum holdings are part of 17 collections: